This is where the real fun is at.

 It’s all about learning through doing – getting your hands (and feet) dirty in the name of making good-quality wine.
 We’re out to demystify the winemaking process by bringing good people together over great wine, food and music to learn about, taste and create wine in an urban environment.

 ***2019 Memberships are now sold out!
-There’s a chance we might be able to add another group - email email@example.com to be added to the waiting list.***
+2020 MEMBERSHIPS WILL BE RELEASED NEAR THE END OF MAY. email email@example.com to be added to the waiting list.***

 Help us Stomp, Press & Bottle our 2019 vintage!